beNative/prompt-forge/README.md

 - **Drag & Drop Organization**: Intuitively reorder prompts and create nested folders with a smooth drag-and-drop interface.
 - **AI-Powered Refinement**: Connect to a local LLM provider to get AI-driven suggestions for improving your prompts.
 - **Automatic Service Discovery**: Automatically detects running local LLM services like Ollama and LM Studio, simplifying setup.
 - **Automatic Updates**: Stay up-to-date with the latest features and fixes.
-The app automatically checks for updates and notifies you when one is available.
+The app automatically checks for updates, downloads them in the background, and displays a polished in-app notification when ready to install.
 - **Pre-release Updates**: Opt-in to receive beta versions and test new features before the official release.
 - **Quick-Switch Status Bar**: Change your active LLM provider and model directly from the status bar for a faster workflow.
 - **Application Icon Customization**: Personalize the application's dock or taskbar icon by choosing from several pre-defined options.